 Such exorbitant sums could discourage those considering becoming an art collector.
 But such mega-prices for precious works of art are rare.
 Money is not the defining requirement for collecting art, and there is a big difference between collecting art and investing in art.

 And the biggest investment for a collector may not be monetary at all.

-“To become an art collector, first and foremost, you need to invest time,” as you would with any hobby, said Andrea Jungmann, director of the auction house Sotheby’s in Austria, Hungary and Poland.
+“To become an art collector, first and foremost, you need to invest time,” as you would with any hobby, said Andrea Jungmann, senior director of the auction house Sotheby’s, and their managing director for Austria, Hungary and Poland.

 To develop an interest in art, Jungmann said, “you just need to look.
 Just go to galleries and look.
 Don’t buy anything yet.
 Just look at what is out there.”
 With time, “you will find some things you like, and other things you find really awful.
 That’s already a start.”